blackradley/yearlet/README.md

 │   │
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
+├── src                <- Unit tests for the package.
+│
 └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 ```